CCW Global Hong Kong

 Time: 6pm-11pm

-How to get there: Head to Tai Po Market Station, and take the free shuttle from there to the Lake House.
-Check this list for the buses that stop near Lake House.
+How to get there: Head to Tai Po Market Station and take the free shuttle to the Lake House on South Yuen Road.
+The service operates every half hour from 5:15pm to 11:15pm.

 Check out a lantern market